-Serbia: Companies consumers are not ready for the electricity market liberalization16.
-January 2014. / News Serbia Energy
+Serbia: Companies consumers are not ready for the electricity market liberalization, News Serbia Energy

 There are about 3.200 companies that have lost the right to supply electricity at a regulated price so they need to choose electricity suppliers.
 Problem is, that most economists meet completely unprepared that market liberalization that has been announced for a long time.
 Economists point to the lack of information on market opening and lack of knowledge about how to define the contest which will have to be announced when choosing a new supplier, noting that is not possible to specify the quality of supplied electricity by the contract.